jepstein-eagle/adaptable/packages/adaptable-react-aggrid/README.md

 The React wrapper of AdapTable is distributed via a private NPM registry - `https://registry.adaptabletools.com`, so getting it installed requires the following steps:

-1. get a commercial license - you can email [`support@adaptabletools.com`](mailto:support@adaptabletools.com), so we'll provide you with a username.
+1. Acquire a commercial AdapTable License - you can email [`support@adaptabletools.com`](mailto:support@adaptabletools.com), who will provide you with your unique credentials.

-2. point your npm client to the correct registry for packages under the `@adaptabletools` scope
+2. Point your npm client to the correct registry for packages under the `@adaptabletools` scope

 ```npm config set @adaptabletools:registry https://registry.adaptabletools.com```